Central Europe launches new austerity drive

 This spring Central European and Baltic governments are launching austerity programmes to cut their swollen budget deficits at a time when interest rates are still painfully high and many of their economies have yet to emerge from recession.

 Up to now Central European governments have relied on one-off measures such as windfall taxes on banks and energy companies to keep their budget deficits manageable.
-Now Czechia, Slovakia and Estonia are launching or preparing eye-watering cuts and the EU Commission and IMF are calling for more.
+Now Czechia, Slovakia and Estonia are launching or preparing eye-watering cuts, and the EU Commission and IMF are calling for more.

-Last month the centre-right Czech government announced a set of measures aimed at reducing the fiscal gap from an expected 3.5% this year to below 2% of GDP next year and 1.2% of GDP in 2025.
-The CZK94bn (€4bn) package is split fairly evenly between spending cuts – including scrapping many subsidies and cutting central government costs by 5% – and tax rises, including a rise in corporate tax from 19% to 21%, a hike in property taxes, excise taxes, health insurance contributions and a broadening of the tax base by changing allowances and tax thresholds.
+Last month the centre-right Czech government announced a set of measures aimed at reducing the fiscal gap from an anticipated 3.5% this year to below 2% of GDP next year and 1.2% of GDP in 2025.
+The CZK94bn (€4bn) package is split fairly evenly between spending cuts – including scrapping many subsidies and cutting central government costs by 5% – and tax rises, including a hike in corporate tax from 19% to 21%, increases in property taxes, excise taxes, health insurance contributions and a broadening of the tax base by changing allowances and tax thresholds.
 The package also promises a long-awaited reform of the pay as you go pension system.

-The recently re-elected Estonian government, led by the centre-right Reform Party has just pushed through a budget that includes raising VAT and income tax by two percentage points and increased excise duties.
+The recently re-elected Estonian government, led by the centre-right Reform Party, has just pushed through a budget that includes raising VAT and income tax by two percentage points and higher excise duties.
 “We need a moratorium on state spending,” Kallas said in April.
 “That is the only way we can climb out of the hole.
 This also means looking some past decisions in the eye, which is another thing we must decide."

-In Slovakia the new technocratic government of former central banker Ludovit Odor sees its main task before this September’s snap election as preparing an austerity budget to reduce the deficit from this year's roughly 6% of GDP to zero, as mandated by the country’s tax brake law.
+In Slovakia the new technocratic government of former central banker Ludovit Odor sees its main task before this September’s snap election as preparing an austerity budget to reduce the deficit from this year's roughly 6% of GDP to zero, as mandated by the country’s debt brake law.
 “We know Slovak public finances are at great risk," Odor said last month.

-The major outliers are Poland and to a lesser extent Hungary, whose radical rightwing governments are still making populist promises to their electorates, despite yawning deficits and the freezing of vital EU aid payments because of their violations of the rule of law.
+The major outliers are Poland and to a lesser extent Hungary, whose radical right-wing governments are still making populist promises to their electorates, despite yawning deficits and the freezing of vital EU aid payments because of their violations of the rule of law.

-In Poland the Law and Justice (PiS) party has ignored the country’s already high inflation to announce a series of spending giveaways before this October’s election, notably a hike of monthly child benefit from PLN500 to PLN800 (€178), as well as subsidised mortgages and higher public sector wages.
+In Poland the Law and Justice (PiS) party has ignored the country’s already high inflation to announce a series of spending giveaways before this October’s election, notably a sharp jump in monthly child benefit from PLN500 to PLN800 (€178), as well as subsidised mortgages and higher public sector wages.

-Geoff Gottlieb, the IMF’s Senior Regional Representative for Central, Eastern and South-Eastern Europe, warned Poland recently that “a new fiscal impetus would likely add to inflationary pressures”.
+Geoff Gottlieb, the IMF’s senior regional representative for Central, Eastern and South-Eastern Europe, warned Poland recently that “a new fiscal impetus would likely add to inflationary pressures”.
 This could “necessitate additional monetary policy tightening,” Gottlieb told Reuters.

 In Hungary the government has reined back some subsidies given out before last spring’s general election but it is relying on one-off windfall taxes on retailers, banks, pharmaceutical companies and energy suppliers to reduce the country’s huge budget deficit.
-It’s current budget forecasts are seen as very optimistic by economists.
+Its current budget forecasts are seen as very optimistic by economists.

 Swollen deficits

-The region’s budget cuts are seen as essential to bring down deficits swollen by programmes to cushion the impacts of first, the COVID-19 pandemic, and then the spike in energy prices following the Russian invasion of Ukraine.
-These deficits have pushed public sector debt to record levels.
+The region’s budget cuts are seen as essential to bring down deficits swollen by programmes to cushion the impacts of first the COVID-19 pandemic and then the spike in energy prices following the Russian invasion of Ukraine.
+These deficits have inflated public sector debt to record levels.

 The cuts are also mandated by the EU.
 From the end of this year the European Commission will end the suspension of the Stability and Growth Pact, mandating governments to keep their budget deficits to within 3% of GDP from 2024 or risk being penalised under the Excessive Deficit Procedure.